Tirunelveli - The Land Of Kindness And Hospitality

-My cousin and I were on a trip to Tirunelveli on a purpose.
+My cousin and I were on a trip to Tirunelveli to apply for a passport.
 It was summer; the scorching heat was quite unbearable.
 We had to wait until noon to get our work done.
-Hence we had to look for a shady place to rest for a while.
+Hence, we had to look for a shady place to rest for a while.
 We seated ourselves on a cement platform, under a Neem tree, in front of a house.
-Of course there were so many houses lined up in the area.
+Of course, there were so many houses lined up in the area.
 After a while, a man came in a scooter and alighted to enter into his house.
 He gave us a sinister look as if we were there to loot his house.
 He disappeared into his house, locking his gate tightly behind him.
-I told my cousin that even our land has lost its kindness and hospitality towards strangers over the years.
-We were sharing our nostalgia of good old days where love centered human life and money was only part of it.
+I told my cousin that our land has lost its kindness and hospitality towards strangers over the years.
+We were sharing our nostalgia for the good old days when love-centered human life and money were only part of it.

-Suddenly, I heard opening of the gate from another house, and a frail old lady clad in blue cotton saree, with sunken face came towards us.
-She asked with a pleasing voice whether we would like to have some water.
-I was dumbfounded by her kind gesture and it brought Goosebumps in my body.
+Suddenly, I heard the gate opening from another house, and a frail old lady clad in a blue cotton saree, with a sunken face, came towards us.
+She asked with a pleasing voice whether we would like some water.
+I was dumbfounded by her kind gesture, and it gave me Goosebumps.

-Finally I am proud that I am born in this beautiful land.
+I am proud that I was born in this beautiful land.

 Comments